Rule 5.715. Twelve-month permanency hearing

 b.
 The parent or legal guardian has made significant progress in resolving the problems that led to the removal of the child; and

 c.
 The parent or legal guardian has demonstrated the capacity and ability to complete the objectives of the treatment plan and to provide for the child's safety, protection, physical and emotional health, and special needs.

-(ii)In determining whether court-ordered services may be extended to the 18-month point, the court must consider the special circumstances of a parent or legal guardian who is incarcerated or institutionalized or court-ordered to a residential substance abuse treatment program, including, but not limited to, barriers to the parent's or legal guardian's access to services and ability to maintain contact with his or her child.
+(ii)In determining whether court-ordered services may be extended to the 18-month point, the court must consider the special circumstances of a parent or legal guardian who is incarcerated, institutionalized or court-ordered to a residential substance abuse treatment program, or arrested and issued an immigration hold, detained by the United States Department of Homeland Security, or deported to his or her country of origin, including, but not limited to, barriers to the parent's or legal guardian's access to services and ability to maintain contact with his or her child.
 The court must also consider, among other factors, good faith efforts that the parent or legal guardian has made to maintain contact with the child.